 Regardless of the cost, Project Lazarus was a success.
 Shepard is back.

-Shepard sat in the Kodiak shuttle as they were traveling towards their destination at FTL.
-Inspecting his M-8 Avenger the he was given, everything appeared in working order.
-The first of the evolved Avenger series using thermal clips by Elkoss Combine, it was a common weapon found in militaries and mercenaries all around the galaxy due to its accuracy and reliability.
+Shepard sat in the Kodiak shuttle as they traveled to their destination at FTL.
+Inspecting the M-8 Avenger he had been given, everything appeared to be in working order.
+The first of the evolved Avenger series using thermal clips and produced by Elkoss Combine, it was a common weapon found in militaries and with mercenaries all around the galaxy due to its accuracy and reliability.

 Satisfied with his assault rifle, he moved on to inspect his shotgun.
-The M-23 Katana was built with a new cocking mechanism to eject thermal clips after five shots, produced by Ariake Tech.
+Produced by Ariake Tech, the M-23 Katana was built with a new cocking mechanism to eject thermal clips after five shots.
 Rugged, reliable, and completely unremarkable.
-There were easily better shotguns on the market.
-Guess I should work with what I get.
-It was still an improvement over the original Katanas, where any more than three shots overheated the gun.
+There were easily better shotguns on the market, but it was still an improvement over the original Katanas, where any more than three shots overheated the gun.

 Moving on to his last weapon, Shepard was at odds about his opinions.
-The M-29 Mantis sniper rifle, the newest line of sniper rifles created by Devlon Industries, it was created to replace the older and weaker Striker series; the M-29 packed quite a kick.
-Definitely an improvement over the Striker, but the drawback was the heat generated by the mass accelerators burned out any thermal clip after one shot, making it barely any better than the original models of sniper rifles, since most sniper rifles had a tendency to overheat after one shot anyway.
-It was down to whether you wanted to take the time to eject a clip or wait for the cooldown.
+The M-92 Mantis sniper rifle, the newest line of sniper rifles created by Devlon Industries, it had been created to replace the older and weaker Striker series.
+The M-92 packed quite a kick and was definitely an improvement over the Striker, but the drawback was that the heat generated by the mass accelerators burned out any heat sink after one shot, making it barely any better than the original models of sniper rifles, since most sniper rifles had a tendency to overheat after one shot anyway.
+It was down to whether you wanted to take the time to eject a heat sink or wait for it to cool down.

-Satisfied that his weapons were in working order, he looked at his new team that he'd been "assigned".
+Satisfied that his weapons were in working order, Shepard looked at the team that he’d been ‘assigned’.

-Both were still in their armor that Shepard didn't recognize.
-Custom made by Cerberus R&D probably.
-Both sets of armor were painted in standard Cerberus colors, black and white with a gold trim and decorated with the Cerberus logo.
+Both were still in that armor that Shepard didn’t recognize.
+Both sets of armor were painted in the standard Cerberus colors, black and white with a gold trim, and decorated with the Cerberus logo.

-Jacob was packing an M-100 grenade launcher like him.
-Unlike the Spectre though, he was cleaning a shotgun whose design Shepard didn't recognize.
-He was also equipped with an M-6 Carnifex Hand Cannon as his sidearm.
+Jacob was packing an M-100 grenade launcher like Shepard.
+Unlike the Spectre, though, he was cleaning a shotgun whose design Shepard didn’t recognize.
+He was also equipped with an M-6 Carnifex hand cannon as his sidearm.

-Noticing Shepard gaze, Jacob stopped cleaning his weapon and offered his shotgun.
-Shepard took it and inspected the weapon.
-"M-22 Eviscerator.
-Heavily modified.
-Did the work myself," Jacob explained.
+Noticing Shepard’s gaze, Jacob stopped cleaning his weapon and offered his shotgun.
+Shepard took the weapon and inspected it.

 Shepard recognized the name.
-Instead of using chips or pellets as bullets, it used serrated metal edges to help penetrate armor.
-"I've heard of it.
-Isn't it illegal?"
+Instead of using chips or pellets as bullets, it used serrated metal wedges to help penetrate armor.
+“I’ve heard of it.
+Isn’t it illegal?”

 Jacob shrugged.
-"It's a civilian design.
-It breaks a few intergalactic weapons treaties though, so no military can buy it in bulk.
-Doesn't bother me, though.
-You shoot someone and they die, does it matter what the gun is?"
+“It’s a civilian design.
+It breaks a few interstellar weapons treaties, though, so no military can buy it in bulk.
+Doesn’t bother me, though.
+You shoot someone, and they die.
+Does it matter what the gun is?”

 Shepard handed the weapon back.
 “How’s it modified?”

-Taking the shotgun back, Jacob continued to clean it as he explained.
-"I tweaked the heat distribution some, so now it can fire up to eight shots, instead of three, before changing clips."
-Tapping a part on the underside of the shotgun, he continued.
-"I also added a separate firing mode.
+Taking the shotgun back, Jacob continued to clean it.
+“I tweaked the heat distribution some, so now it can fire up to eight shots, instead of three, before changing clips.”
+He tapped a part on the shotgun’s underside.
+“I also added a separate firing mode.
 Instead of shooting buckshot, I can also shoot slugs, making it pretty good for long range.
 Crap against shields, but hell on armor.
-I can only manage four shots before clip change, though."
+I can only manage four shots before clip change, though.”
 Looking proud, Jacob tapped the sides of the shotgun next.
-"And here's my ammo converter.
-Incendiary rounds, my favorite.
-All in all, anything armored has no chance against me."
+“And here’s my ammo converter.
+Incendiary rounds; my favorite.
+All in all, anything armored has no chance against me.”

-Nodding, Jacob took out his Hand Cannon and gave it to him.
-"Standard only allows six shots, but I managed to boost it to 10.
+Nodding, Jacob took out his hand cannon and gave it to Shepard.
+“Standard only allows six shots, but I managed to boost it to ten.
 Modified the compensators, too, so I could reduce the kickback and increase the fire rate.
-Finally, I modified the ammo generator inside to match my Eviscerator, only smaller, so it could have a bit more punch against armor."
+Finally, I modified the ammo generator inside to match my Eviscerator, only smaller, so it could have a bit more punch against armor.”

 Giving Jacob back his sidearm, Shepard looked at Miranda.
 She was inspecting an assault rifle that actually looked very familiar.
-Straining his mind, he knew the answer was at the tip of his brain.
+Straining his mind, he knew the answer was at the edge of his mind.

-It was a silver colored, but it looked very compact when it was folded, more so than most assault rifle designs.
-Looking at the tubes running from the top mounted scope toward the main body, Shepard mentally kicked himself for not realizing sooner.
-He'd certainly been shot at enough times to recognize it.
-"That's a geth assault rifle, isn't it?" he asked.
+It was silver-colored, but it looked very compact when it was folded, more so than most assault rifle designs.
+Looking at the tubes running from the top-mounted scope to the main body, Shepard mentally kicked himself for not realizing it sooner; he’d certainly been shot at with it enough times to recognize it.
+“That’s a geth assault rifle, isn’t it?”

-Any further discussion was interrupted by their pilot: "We're exiting FTL.
-Stand by."
+Any further discussion was interrupted when their pilot said, “We’re exiting FTL.
+Stand by.”

 There was a small throb of deceleration before the energy waves seen in FTL were replaced by stars, once again seen in the window.

-The pilot chimed in again: "ETA to destination, 10 minutes."
+The pilot then said, “ETA to destination: ten minutes.”

-Thinking back to his meeting with the head of Cerberus and his "request", Shepard wondered how much Miranda and Jacob knew about their mission and how much the Illusive Man kept hidden.
+Thinking back to his meeting with the leader of Cerberus and his ‘request’, Shepard wondered how much Miranda and Jacob knew about their mission and how much the Illusive Man had kept hidden.
 He knew next to nothing about their destination, having never heard about it until now.
-"What can you tell me about this colony we're going to?"
+“What can you tell me about this colony we’re going to?”

-Jacob was the first to answer.
-"Freedom's Progress?
+Without looking up from his inspection of his shotgun, Jacob said, “Freedom’s Progress?
 Not much, only that we lost contact with them not too long ago.
-I guess we'll find out when we get there," he said without looking up from his inspection of his shotgun.
+I guess we’ll find out when we get there.”

 “Any thoughts on what we might run into there?”
 Shepard asked.